buildit/openvpn-k8s/README.md

 Dockerfile to run [openvpn](https://openvpn.net/) inside [kubernetes](http://kubernetes.io/).

+Features:
+- Client certificate authentication
+- LDAP name/password authentication
+- Option to push routes to the host and pod subnets
+- DNS server and default domain name are inherited from the pod configuration

 # Contributing

 If you find this image useful you can help by doing one of the following: